eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-24-1/index.md

 v24.1.0 of DataPlatform ships the following fixes:

 -   Allow blank nodes in update queries.
--   DP APIs do not return null values for unset fields anymore.
+-   API endpoints do not return null values for unset fields anymore.
 -   Correct documentation of API endpoints for named query execution.

 ## eccenca Corporate Memory Control (cmemc) v24.1.0